Sharing is caring!

 • Divide the dough into 8 equal pieces.
 Cover the dough that’s not being used with a damp cloth or paper towel to prevent they from drying.
 Form each piece into ½-inch thick disks about 3 inches wide.
 Make sure to make the center of the disk slightly thicker and the edges thinner.

-• Add about 1 ½ teaspoon of red bean paste to the center of each disk and wrap the dough around the filling so it’s completely covered.
+• Add about 1 1/2 teaspoon of red bean paste to the center of each disk and wrap the dough around the filling so it’s completely covered.
 It’s important to make sure there are no openings or thin areas in the dough, otherwise, it may burst while cooking.
 Roll the dough mixture between your hands to completely seal it and shape them into balls.

-• Lightly brush or dip the balls in water then roll them in sesame seeds until well coated.
+• Lightly brush or dip the balls in water then roll them in raw sesame seeds until well coated.
 Gently press the sesame ball to make sure the sesame seeds are secured on.

 • The oil in your pot should be warm now.
 Add a few sesame balls at a time to prevent overcrowding.
 They will double in size so make sure to account for extra space as they cook.
-Fry for about 10 - 15 minutes, stirring them occasionally to make sure they don’t stick to the bottom of the pan.
-If any of the sesame balls burst while cooking, quickly remove them from the pot so the filling doesn’t spill into the oil.

 Notes